 A cross-DMS SRDP schedule will be maintained by the DMS Head of Software to track design, development, and testing activities.
-It will be reviewed as a standing agenda item in the DMS Leads meeting and the weekly DMS/SRDP coordination meetings.
+It will be reviewed as a standing agenda item in the weekly DMS-SRDP coordination meetings.

-SRDP-related communications within DMS and between DMS and the Project are outlined here:
+SRDP-related communications within DMS and between DMS and the Project are outlined below.